Sotagliflozin

 Sotagliflozin, sold under the brand name Inpefa among others, is a medication used to reduce the risk of death due to heart failure.
 It is an inhibitor of sodium-glucose cotransporter 1 and 2 (SGLT1/SGLT2 inhibitor).
 It is taken by mouth.

-The most common adverse reactions include urinary tract infection, volume depletion, diarrhea, and hypoglycemia.
+The most common adverse reactions include urinary tract infection, volume depletion, diarrhea, and hypoglycemia..
+In additions, concerns aboout diabetic ketoacidosis led to the USA'S Food & Drug Administration not approving sotagliflozin along with insulin for the emergency treatment of hyperglycemia.
+Similar concerns led to the drug's later withdrawal from the European Union.

 Sotagliflozin was approved for medical use in the European Union in April 2019, as Zynquista, for the treatment for type 1 diabetes, and in the United States in May 2023, to reduce the risk of death due to heart failure.
 The marketing authorization for sotagliflozin was withdrawn in the EU in August 2022, at the request of the marketing-authorization holder.

 Medical uses

 In the United States, sotagliflozin is indicated to reduce the risk of cardiovascular death, hospitalization for heart failure, and urgent heart failure visit in adults with heart failure; or type 2 diabetes, chronic kidney disease, and other cardiovascular risk factors.